erikphansen/olc-docs/set-up-a-community.md

 ## Create a new account

 There is a ["Sign up" link](https://app.ourlittlecommunity.org/users/sign_up) on the [Our Little Community log in page](https://app.ourlittlecommunity.org).
 Signing up simply requires a name and email address.
-Enter your name, email address, and pick a password.
+Enter those and pick a password.
 That's all there is to it.

 ## Create a new community

 After you have created an account, you'll be prompted to [set up a new community](https://app.ourlittlecommunity.org/communities/new).
 Pick a name for your community.
-Easy.
+Done!

 ## Add homes to your community